golfomania/mp4_to_text/README.md

 ## text to translation

-translatioon to english is included in the openAI Whisper
+translation to english is included in the openAI Whisper

 ## sum up

 creating a summary of the meeting, using AI

-## installation
+# transcription speed

+test for a 1min mp3 file (4700 words)
+on a X1 Gen8 laptop (i7 10 core 1,7MHz / 32GB RAM)

+tiny 0.1min
+turbo 0.7min
+large

 ## ToDo

+- WhisperX